EBIvariation/metadata-ws/docs/import/missing-and-suppressed-entities.md

 During the earlier stages of development, import of Study and Analysis entities was defined to be `@Transactional`, meaning that if any error occurs during import, all changes to the database would be rolled back.
 This would guarantee a clean but possibly incomplete state after import, where studies and analyses would either be imported completely, or not imported at all.

 However, test runs demonstrated that doing a transactional import decreases performance by at least a factor of 10, which is critical.
 For EVA use case, since the goal is to import all data for all studies, even a single unhandled exception during import means that the import as a whole was a failure and hence the results are unusable in production.
 Hence, there is no reason to do a transactional import anyway.

+This approach means that in case the import is not successful, it will not be possible to roll it back.
+A possible solution to that is to use two databases and to run the import on one while another one serves as production, and to alternate between them.